smichaelsen/typo3-gitlab-ci/README.md

     ssh $SSH_HOST "echo 'Hello from the target server!'"

-## Semantic versioning
+## Versions and updating

-Starting with the release of version 1.2.0 this package will use semantic versioning.
-So you are encouraged to require the packages with `1.2.*`.
+Starting with the release of version 1.2.0 this package will use [semantic versioning](http://semver.org/).
+So you are encouraged to require the packages with `2.0.*`.
 Then you can expect receiving bugfix releases without new features or breaking changes.

+### Breaking Changes when updating from 1.x to 2.x

+* Instead of providing *both* ssh user name *and* host in `SSH_HOST`, now there is a separate `SSH_USERNAME` variable.